tunroam/paper/intersection_proposal_report/140related.md

 which will increase the client's privacy
 [@ncscdns].
-However, we propose to use a VPN tunnel, which also hides additional data such as the SNI (server name indication).
+However, we propose to use a VPN tunnel, which also hides additional data such as the server name indication (SNI).

 ### Related (free) wireless solutions